welchbj/ctf/writeups/2020/CyberStakes/were-related/readme.md

 ## Exploitation

 Knowing how the server functions, it looks like we are going to have to perform a chosen ciphertext attack.
-However, we can only choose a ciphertext that is not precisely the flag ciphertext.
+However, we can only choose a ciphertext that is not exactly the flag ciphertext.
 Fortunately, [this StackExchange answer](https://crypto.stackexchange.com/a/2331) explains precisely the kind of attack that we need to perform.
 My [solve script](./solve.py) is a simple implementation of it.